 - Try to make sure teens in your community have a place for their energies --- a cleaned up park, recreation areas, community tasks.

 - Volunteer to escort a friend or neighbor who goes to work or class at night.

 - If you see a crime being committed, call the police immediately and stay with the victim until they come.
 Be supportive and offer to accompany the victim to the hospital or police station.
 How would you feel if you needed help and no one volunteered?

-    Download a copy of the Personal Safety Brochure
+DOWNLOAD: Personal Safety Brochure

 CALL 9-1-1 To report a problem or incident that is happening now or just happened.
 For incidents or problems that do not fit this criteria, please call the Palo Alto Police at: